ngs-docs/2021-august-remote-computing/_main.utf8.md

 #### GitHub PAT setup

 Github has disabled passwords in favor of personal access tokens (PAT).
-We can generate a PAT on GitHub:
+Follow these steps on Github to generate a PAT:

 * go back to GitHub interface
 * click on your icon on the top right corner